Kjetil Osvold

-Kjetil Osvold (born 5 June 1961 in Ålesund) is a retired Norwegian footballer.
+Kjetil Osvold (born 5 June 1961) is a Norwegian retired footballer.
 Between 1984 and 1989 he scored 2 goals in 37 caps for Norway.
 On club level he played for Start, Lillestrøm, Nottingham Forest, Leicester City, Djurgården, PAOK og Skeid.

 A midfielder was known for his technical abilities, he performed a nutmeg on legend player Diego Maradona in a 1986 friendly match.
 People also remembered him for hitting the stadium clock on Åråsen stadium from a corner kick.

+Personal life

+Osvold is the father of professional footballer Joachim Osvold.